-With Fashion Week now well and truly underway in the capital, I have been speaking to We Are The City about how to nail interview dressing without losing your own sense of style.
+With Fashion Week now well and truly underway in the capital, I've been speaking to We Are The City about how to nail interview dressing without losing your own sense of style.

-Below are five tips to help you select a winning look for your next interview.
+Below are 5 tips to help you select a winning look for your next interview.

 Consider the corporate culture

-When it comes to interviewing attire, one size does not fit all.
-The conservative, dark-coloured suit you wore for your interview at Barclays won't earn you high marks with an interviewer at a hot start-up like Simba.
+When it comes to interview attire, one size does not fit all.
+The conservative, dark-coloured suit that you wore for your interview at Barclays won't earn you high marks with an interviewer at a hot start-up.
 Consider the company's dress code when selecting your outfit.
 Your goal is to dress as though you already work at the company and are attending an important meeting.

 Search for clues online